kellerza/sunsynk/hass-addon-sunsynk/DOCS.md

 - `PROFILES`

+  > BETA!!
+  >
+  > This writes settings, use at your own risk!

   Enables reading / writing settings to your inverter

   The profiles will be presented as a Home Assistant Select Entity, with options for the different profiles.